ankur724/faceTrack/README.md

 # faceTrack
-it is a facial recognition system
+It is a facial recognition attendence system web app Working on it .......